Reducing our fleet emissions will help us achieve our Greenest City and Renewable City targets.

 - Driver training and staff education on fuel efficient driving practices

 We have a contract with the Co-operative Auto Network to maintain a pool of vehicles near City Hall.
 During the day, the shared vehicles are available to City staff, reducing the cost of the City owning and maintaining fleet vehicles.
 During off hours, most of the cars are available to the public, boosting the growth of this green alternative to car ownership.

-The City's fleet is managed centrally.
+Our fleet is managed centrally.
 This allows us to:

-- Minimize the number of idle vehicles, by evaluating the best mode of ownership (rent, lease, or own).
+- Minimize the number of idle vehicles by evaluating the best mode of ownership (rent, lease, or own)